hathix/interactive-mac-installer/README.md

 # Interactive Mac Installer (alpha)

-Got a new Mac?
-Install 40+ of your favorite apps and tools at a tap with this interactive script.
+Install 40+ of your favorite apps and tools -- from browsers to multimedia to text editors -- at a tap with this interactive command-line tool!

+With this tool it literally takes seconds to set up a new Mac.

 ![Interactive Mac Installer screenshot](screenshot.png)